dotnet/AspNetCore.Docs.pl-pl/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-W pliku ustawień aplikacji środowiska deweloperskiego (*appsettings.
-Development.json*) w katalogu `IdentityServer` głównym projektu w sekcji opisano klucz używany do podpisywania tokenów. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+W pliku ustawień aplikacji środowiska programistycznego (*appSettings.
+Development.
+JSON*) w katalogu głównym projektu `IdentityServer` sekcja opisuje klucz używany do podpisywania tokenów. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {